 Step 5: Proving/disproving properties.
 The wise development framework now attempts to check, in sequence, each of the candidate properties.
 As there are typically many properties to check, it is desirable to dispatch each property as soon as possible - so that the results will be presented to the user in time to be relevant.
-To this end, we build upon a large body of existing techniques for formally analyzing scenario-based models, as discussed in the subsection Analyzing Behavioral Models.
-These include, e.g., abstraction-refinement techniques (Katz, 2013), program instrumentation techniques (Harel, Katz, et al., 2014) and SMT-based compositional techniques (Harel, Kantor, Katz, et al., 2013; Katz et al., 2015).
-Indeed, this is the main reason why we chose to implement a wise framework in the context of the scenario-based paradigm: it is sufficiently expressive for real-world systems (Harel & Katz, 2014), but on the other hand is amenable to, and even facilitates, program analysis (Harel, Katz, Marron, & Weiss, 2015).
+To this end, we build upon a large body of existing techniques for formally analyzing scenario-based models, as discussed in Sec.
+2.2.
+These include, e.g., abstractionrefinement techniques (Katz, 2013), program instrumentation techniques (Harel et al., 2014) and SMTbased compositional techniques (Harel et al., 2013b; Katz et al., 2015).
+Indeed, this is the main reason why we chose to implement a wise framework in the context of the scenario-based paradigm: it is sufficiently expressive for real-world systems (Harel and Katz, 2014), but on the other hand is amenable to, and even facilitates, program analysis (Harel et al., 2015d).
 Since the ability to quickly and repeatedly analyze behavioral models is critical to our approach, this seemed like a natural fit.

-By default, Athena will attempt to discharge properties using abstraction-refinement based model checking for scenario-based programs (Katz, 2013).
+By default, Athena will attempt to discharge

+properties using abstraction-refinement based model checking for scenario-based programs (Katz, 2013).
 Alternatively, the user may configure the framework to use other tools: explicit model checking or an SMT-based approach (also performed by Athena), or have Regina perform statistical checking.
-Here, statistical checking entails Regina running many simulations under various environment assumptions (fair/unfair environment, starvation, roundrobin triggering of events, etc.), and repeatedly checking the property at hand.
+Here, statistical checking entails Regina running many simulations under various environment assumptions (fair/unfair environment, starvation, round-robin triggering of events, etc.), and repeatedly checking the property at hand.
 This technique is not guaranteed to be sound, of course, but it can yield interesting conclusions nonetheless.
-Moreover, it affords a level of assurance of the property holding, which may suffice for ones that are not safetycritical.
+Moreover, it affords a level of assurance of the property holding, which may suffice for ones that are not safety-critical.
 We are currently in the process of implementing an adaptive mechanism that would attempt to run the various techniques in Athena's arsenal with a timeout value, abandoning a technique if it does not prove useful for a specific input.

 Step 6: Presenting the results.
-The final phase of the offline sisters' analysis cycle involves displaying to the user the properties that were proved or disproved.
+The final phase of the sisters' analysis cycle involves displaying to the user the properties that were proved or disproved.
 In some cases, the mined properties are irrelevant, and the user may discard them.
 In other cases, desirable properties are shown to hold, and the user is then reassured that the program is working as intended.
 The remaining cases can either be undesired properties that do hold, or "classical" bugs, where a property that the user assumed to hold is proven by Athena to be violated.
-In the latter case, the user can interact with the development framework, and ask for (1) a trace log showing how the property was violated; (2) a suggestion for a fix, in the form of a scenario that is to be added to the model (Harel, Katz, Marron, & Weiss, 2012; Harel, Katz, et al., 2014); or (3) the addition of a monitor scenario, to alert the user when the property is violated at run-time (usually used for debugging purposes).
+In the latter case, the user can interact with the development framework, and ask for (i) a trace log showing how the property was violated; (ii) a suggestion for a fix, in the form of a scenario that is to be added the model (Harel et al., 2012a; Harel et al., 2014); or (iii) the addition of a monitor scenario, to alert the user when the property is violated at run-time (usually used for debugging purposes).

-Apart from the analysis flow just described, Athena also supports some forms of automatic optimization - e.g., identifying parts of the code that may never be reached and suggesting how to remove them, as we saw in the previous section.
+Apart from the analysis flow just described, Athena also supports some forms of automatic optimization - e.g., identifying parts of the code that may never be reached and suggesting how to remove them, as we saw in Sec.
+3.